Governor Victor Ashe welcomes House Foreign Affairs Committee hearing on Broadcasting Board of Governors

 “We need to deal with the low morale issues which continue to plague us.
 The BBG employee union, AFGE Local 1812, has not been treated in an open and fair manner in my view,” Ashe added.
 “They still operate under the same contract which expired 5 years ago in 2008.”

-“We have lawsuits which could cost the American taxpayers millions of dollars as they relate to Office of Cuba Broadcasting (OCB).
-They need to be resolved if at all possible and if both sides can work it out.” he added.
+“We have lawsuits which could cost the American taxpayers millions of dollars as they relate to the Office of Cuba Broadcasting (OCB).
+They need to be resolved if at all possible and if both sides can work it out,” he added.

 “Radio Liberty is still recovering from the meltdown of our Russian language service in Moscow and Kevin Klose’s leadership is surely bringing us out of it,” he continued.
 “My recent visit to Moscow brought home to me how much damage was sustained and how great the need for stability is now.”